Herbalists Working Together for a Better Future! $1500 Award for 2020 Recipient.

 The AHG Award for Notable Work Supporting Diversity, Equity, and Justice in Herbalism is an annual award from the American Herbalists Guild to recognize outstanding accomplishments in herbal medicine that address health care needs, and strengthen herbal traditions, heritage, and wisdom within diverse communities.
 This award works to recognize leaders in our herbal community for their outstanding contribution to diversity in American herbalism and who has contributed significantly to supporting marginalized communities within the US.
 The herbal community is lucky to have so many herbal activists who are committed to supporting a diverse community and herbal history, who represent the underrepresented and underserved, and have shown leadership through education, empowerment, service, and advocacy.
-Above all, this award recognizes communities speaking with their own voices and on their own behalf, lifting people up and making a positive impact on their communities.
+Above all, this award recognizes herbalists speaking with their own voices and on their own behalf, lifting people up and making a positive impact on their communities.